Why look for ClickUp alternatives?

 For software teams specifically, the GitHub and GitLab integrations are seamless.
 Branch names auto-generate based on issues.
 PRs automatically link to tasks.
 Status updates when code merges.

 ClickUp has integrations too, but they feel like plugins.
 Linear's feel native because the whole tool was built with development workflows in mind.
 The issue tracking is phenomenal.
-Priorities, cycles (their version of sprints), projects, roadmaps - everything a product team needs without the bloat.
+Priorities, cycles (their version of sprints), projects, roadmaps - everything a product team needs without the bloat for proper agile project management.

 The roadmap view actually looks good too, which matters when you're presenting to stakeholders.